mkz100/CS2/README.md

 * Cloud Computing
 * An introduction of AI & Machine Learning

-In CS 2, we will explore the latest and very useful technologies and learn Python, Big Data and AI with hands on projects.
+In CS 2, we will explore and learn the latest and very useful technologies - Image Processing, Data Collection and Visualization and AI with hands on projects using Python.

 ## Text Books: